Geodesic Models with Convexity Shape Prior: Experimental Results

 \section{Experimental Results}

-In this section, the numerical experiments are mainly dedicated to illustrate the advantages of exploiting the convexity shape prior and the curvature penalty for image segmentation.
-We firstly study the properties of the proposed three geodesic models.
-Following that, we focus on the qualitative and quantitative comparisons against the graph-based segmentation model with convexity shape constraint (Graph-Convexity)~\cite{gorelick2016convexity}, and the geodesic paths-based segmentation approaches involving the region-based Randers geodesic (RandersGeo) model~\cite{chen2019eikonal} and the instances of curvature-penalized geodesic models~\cite{chen2017global,duits2018optimal}.
-In addition, when tracking closed geodesic paths, we exploit the same strategy with the proposed models except that the total curvature constraint on geodesic curves is removed to the RandersGeo model and the curvature-penalized geodesic models, as discussed in Section~\ref{sec_SearchingSpace}.
+In this section, the experiments are dedicated to illustrate the advantages of exploiting the integration of the convexity shape prior and the curvature penalty for image segmentation.
+After the study on the properties of the proposed models, we focus on the qualitative and quantitative comparisons against the graph-based segmentation model with convexity constraint (Graph-Convexity)~\cite{gorelick2016convexity}, the region-based Randers geodesic (RandersGeo) model~\cite{chen2019region} and the classical curvature-penalized models involving the RSF~\cite{duits2018optimal}, Dubins~\cite{mirebeau2018fast} and EM elastica models~\cite{chen2017global}.
+Moreover, the wall $\ray\times\bS^1$ (resp. the wall $\ray$) is used to track closed geodesic paths for the classical curvature-penalized models (resp. the RandersGeo model).
+The intersection tests with the wall $\{\theta_p\}$ are removed for the classical curvature-penalized geodesic models.